-- Stability information shall be supplied in Danish to enable the master to assess with ease and certainty the stability of the vessel under various operating conditions.
+- 1 Stability information shall be supplied in the working language of the ship to enable the master to assess with ease and certainty the stability of the vessel under various operating conditions.
 Such information shall include specific instructions to the master warning him of those operating conditions which could adversely affect either the stability or the trim of the vessel.
-The stability information shall be submitted to the Danish Maritime Authority for approval.7 - 2 For new and existing fishing vessels covered by regulation 14, the stability information shall furthermore contain a diagram clearly showing the correct location of the marks indicating the operating waterline corresponding to the maximum permissible operating draught. - 3 The approved stability information shall be kept on board, readily accessible at all times and inspected at the surveys of the vessel to ensure that it has been approved for the actual operating conditions. - Where alterations are made to a vessel affecting its stability, revised stability calculations shall be prepared and submitted to the Danish Maritime Authority for approval.8 If the Danish Maritime Authority decides that the stability information must be revised, the new information shall be supplied to the master and the superseded information removed.
+The stability information shall be made by a company authorised for this by the Danish Maritime Authority and a copy hereof shall be forwarded to the Danish Maritime Authority. - 2 For new and existing fishing vessels covered by regulation 14, the stability information shall furthermore contain a diagram clearly showing the correct location of the marks indicating the operating waterline corresponding to the maximum permissible operating draught. - 3 The approved stability information shall be kept on board, readily accessible at all times and inspected at the surveys of the vessel to ensure that it has been approved for the actual operating conditions. - 4 Where alterations are made to a vessel affecting its stability, revised stability calculations shall be prepared and a copy of the stability information shall be submitted to the Danish Maritime Authority.
+If the Danish Maritime Authority decides that the stability information must be revised, the new information shall be supplied to the master and the superseded information removed.